georgjz/forth-tutorial/part01/INSTRUCTIONS.md

 $ make check2
 ```

-Ignore the warning Gforth prints; replacing and redefining the original word definitions is exactly the point of this challenge.
+Ignore the warnings Gforth prints; replacing and redefining the original word definitions is exactly the point of this challenge.

 [gforthtut]: https://www.complang.tuwien.ac.at/forth/gforth/Docs-html/Stack-Manipulation-Tutorial.html#Stack-Manipulation-Tutorial